IsabelaPomponio/IsabelaPomponio/README.md

 I love drawing and painting as much as learning new things.

+In addition to developing, I study electronics and know how to work with Arduinos.

 <!--
 **IsabelaPomponio/IsabelaPomponio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.